TrishC/Cleaning-Data/Codebook.md

 5. Activities contained in y_test.txt and y_train.txt were appended to the data frame as factors, with labels converted to lower case 6.Variable names were transformed by removing "-" and "()".
-Camel Case was used for variable names, given theirrelative length.
+Camel Case was used for variable names, given their relative length.
 Initial "t" was replaced by "time", and "f" by "frequency".
 "Acc" and "Gyro" were left as abbreviations to avoid further lengthening variable names.
 Variable names with "BodyBody" were corrected to "Body"
 7. Using the `melt` function, this data frame was melted into a *long* data set using subjectNumber and activity as ID variables
-8. This long data set was cast using `dcast`into the *wide* dataset described above
+8. This long data set was cast using `dcast`into the *wide* dataset described below

 Description of transformed data set, meanSubjectActivity.txt